Blog

 Traveling by car

-According to Mass Live, the busiest driving days will be the day before Thanksgiving, and Black Friday.
+Based off of traveling data from previous years, expect the day before Thanksgiving, and Black Friday to be the busiest driving days.
 Times to avoid on those days are between 11 am and 9 pm on Wednesday, and between 1 pm and 4 pm on Friday.
 Even if you’re not traveling during holiday rush hour, it’s still a good idea to keep these driving tips in mind.

 Take breaks from driving.

-If another licensed driver is in the car, switch drivers every two hours or 100 miles.
+If another licensed driver is in the car, the best thing to do is switch drivers every two hours or 100 miles.
 If you are the only licensed adult in the car, take a break at the same intervals.
 It is a good idea to take a short nap.

 Keep the driver company.

-As a passenger, it is important to help the driver focus on the road; if the driver needs something, make sure you get it for them so they break their concentration.
+As a passenger, it is important to help the driver focus on the road; if the driver needs anything, make sure you get it for them so they don’t have to break their concentration.

 Be mindful of trucks.